The Team of the Neurodiversity Foundation:

 Kees is a great programmer who is very analytical, enthusiastic about tech and open to non-conventional solution-oriented routines.
 He is very persistent in endeavouring technological goals and getting results.
 He is a keen abstract thinker and shaper of adequate proces & productmodels.
 A spectrum professional working diligently on the Signs project, building tools for a neurodiverse society.

 – Wybe Zeyl: Developer

 Wybe is a web programmer coding the coaching-app project.
 He is a problem solver that learn new things every day.
 His most recent work concerns the activity-matching software of ‘Together’, both for use in closed groups as for use directed to the wider public.

-Erik is a researcher that focuses on machine learning and meta context modelling.
-He is also engaged in the research preparations, en is the official Liaison of the foundation for the JADS research efforts in ’s Hertogenbosch.
+Erik is a researcher that focuses on machine learning and meta context modelling and engaged in the research preparations.
+He is the official Liaison of the foundation for the JADS research efforts in ’s Hertogenbosch.
 Beside his technological work, he supports the assistive tech hub with taskings in legal issues, finance and strategy.

-Szymon Maka is a tech evangelist and strategist working on Mini.AI and the language components, but mainly on the outward bound outreach of the organization.
+Szymon Maka is the product manager and strategist working on 2tango.work and the language components, but mainly on the outward bound communication of the organization.
 He is also keen to explore the many ways in how Signs & Mini.AI can be distributed in the world.

 – Wouter Grond: Developer/Researcher